 So…what changed?

 While Google’s attack on inorganic search results has certainly contributed to the shift in SEO, it’s far from the only factor.
 There’s also the meteoric rise to prominence of social media.
 It started slowly at first, through websites like MySpace.
-Then along came Facebook, and the marketing world was turned on its head – it hasn’t been the same since.
-Suddenly, consumers were all but demanding that they receive an unprecedented level of consideration in their interactions with the enterprise sector – and they had the power to realize those demands.
+Then Facebook arrived.
+It turned the marketing world upside down.

 As many brands were quick to find out, what may have been a simple blunder before the age of Facebook could, if not properly managed, turn into an outright catastrophe.
 Similarly, a brand which managed to impress its consumers – whether through its actions or through high-quality content – could find itself rocketed to fame in a matter of days.
 With social media, viral marketing truly came into its own; the importance of high-quality content was driven home far more by this than by anything Google could have done.